STEP

 -

-Flexibility – Personal property liens can be filed quickly under the Uniform Commercial Code (UCC) and apply to a wide range of assets.
+Flexibility – Personal property liens can be filed quickly and apply to a wide range of assets needed to live.

 -